Kyriosity/read-write/README+/pencraft/README+/essays/README+/punchcard.md

 <h1 align="right">Extramural afterword</h1>

-My mediocre story is a chance to remind the reader of the outstanding traits of this medium, despite its fast decadence predetermined by data density (it couldn't get either mini/micro or double side next).
+My mediocre story is a chance to remind the reader of the outstanding traits of this medium, &mdash; despite its fast decadence predetermined by data density (it couldn't get either mini/micro or double side next).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
 And that's why: